 5 out of 4 have a fun collection of menswear patterns – who can resist the Men’s Sleepy Jean Onesie pdf pattern (so awesome!).
 They have 18 patterns for men’s casual wear, from boxers and booties to hoodies and joggers.

-Pattern Niche (formerly New Horizons Designs) currently has two sweater/hoodie sewing patterns for the masculine physique (they refer to it as a Del Fit).
-You can get matching patterns with a curvy fit to make his and hers hoodies too.
+Pattern Niche (formerly New Horizons Designs) currently has two sweater/hoodie sewing patterns for the masculine physique.
+You can get matching patterns with a feminine fit to make his and hers hoodies too.

 Jalie has a great selection of active, underwear and sportswear patterns that come in a large range of sizes, so you can sew for boys and adults with the same pattern.
 They even have specialist sporting patterns such as cycling clothes and speed skating suits!